Braddock Road Multimodal Study

 Fairfax County is working with Braddock District Supervisor John Cook and members of the community on a study to develop and evaluate a number of improvements for the Braddock Road corridor, between Guinea Road and I-495.
 Potential improvements may include additional travel lanes, HOV (high occupancy vehicle) lanes, or intersection, pedestrian and bicycle improvements.

-FCDOT and Supervisor.
-Cook hosted a community meeting on Monday, Feb.
-6, 2017, in the cafeteria of Lake Braddock Secondary School, 9200 Burke Lake Road, Burke, at 6:30 p.m.
-The meeting featured an open house and an opportunity to review information and talk to FCDOT staff at various stations.
-The Braddock Road Task Force presented recommendations for improvements to Braddock Road from Guinea Road to the Beltway.
-The meeting concluded with time for questions and answers.
+FCDOT and Supervisor Cook will host a community meeting on Monday, June 26, 2017, in the cafeteria of Lake Braddock Secondary School, 9200 Burke Lake Road, Burke, at 6:30 p.m.
+The meeting will feature an open house and an opportunity to review information and talk to FCDOT staff.
+A formal presentation, including a review of options for transit parking, will be given at 7:30 p.m.

 - Braddock Road Multimodal Study-Guinea Road to I-495: Community Meeting No. 3: Feb.
 6, 2017